Brontë family: Patrick Brontë

 Patrick Brontë (17 March 1777 – 7 June 1861), the Brontë sisters' father, was born in Loughbrickland, County Down, Ireland, of a family of farm workers of moderate means.
 His birth name was Patrick Prunty or Brunty.
-His mother, Alice McClory, was of the Roman Catholic faith, whilst his father, Hugh, was a Protestant, and Patrick was brought up in his father's faith.
+His mother, Alice McClory, was of the Roman Catholic faith, while his father, Hugh, was a Protestant, and Patrick was brought up in his father's faith.